cedricss/server-monitor/DropboxDatabase.md

 All those requests are sent in parallel to the Dropbox API.
 The final `all_jobs` value is constructed progressively, as the responses arrive from Dropbox (they may arrive out of order).

-What is really important here is Opa is non-blocking by default:
+What is really important here is that Opa is non-blocking by default:

 > Modern applications use a lot of asynchronous calls.
 Dealing with callbacks manually can be painful, and failing to do so properly blocks the application runtime.
 > To make asynchronous programming easy without blocking the application, Opa-generated JavaScript code uses smart continuations. (http://opalang.org)